Complexity Classification in Infinite-Domain Constraint Satisfaction: Essential Arity

 We present another method for showing that an oligomorphic clone with essential operations must contain a \emph{binary} essential operation.
 The method applies in many cases where the arity bounds from Corollary~\ref{cor:essential} are too weak.
 The idea is taken from~\cite{ecsps}, where it has been stated only for structures that are preserved by all permutations of the domain, and it has been generalized slightly in~\cite{RandomMinOps}.
 To state the method in full generality, we introduce the following, apparently new, concept.

-\begin{definition} A permutation group $\cG$ on a set $B$ has the \emph{orbital extension property} if there are orbitals $O_1,O_2$ such that for all $b_1,b_2 \in B$ there is an element $c \in B$ where $(c,b_1) \in O_1$ and $(c, b_2) \in O_2$. \end{definition} Note that every permutation group with the orbital extension property is transitive, and that every 2-transitive infinite permutation group has the orbital extension property.
+\begin{definition} A permutation group $\cG$ on a set $B$ has the \emph{orbital extension property} if there is an orbital $O$ such that for all $b_1,b_2 \in B$ there is an element $c \in B$ such that $(c,b_1) \in O$ and $(c, b_2) \in O$. \end{definition} Note that every permutation group with the orbital extension property is transitive, and that every 2-transitive infinite permutation group has the orbital extension property.
 More examples of oligomorphic permutation groups with the orbital extension property are the automorphism group of the Random graph, $(\mathbb Q;<)$, the universal homogeneous poset, the universal homogeneous $C$-relation, and many more.
 An example of a structure without the orbital extension property is $K_{\omega,\omega}$, the complete bipartite graph where both parts are countably infinite.
 An example of an imprimitive oligomorphic permutation group with the orbital extension property is the automorphism group of an equivalence relation on an infinite set with infinitely many infinite classes.

 \begin{lemma} Let $\cC$ be a clone that contains a permutation group $\cG$ with the orbital extension property.
 Then, if $\cC$ contains an essential operation, it must also contain a binary essential operation. \end{lemma} \begin{proof} Let $f$ be an essential operation in $\cC$, and let $k$ be the arity of $f$.
 Assume without loss of generality that $f$ depends all its arguments and is at least ternary.
 In particular, there are $a_1,\dots,a_k$ and $a_1'$ such that $f(a_1,\dots,a_k) \neq f(a'_1,a_2,\dots,a_k)$.
-Let $O_1$ and $O_2$ be the orbitals which exist due to the orbital extension property of $\cG$.
+Let $O$ be the orbital of $\cG$ which exist due to the orbital extension property of $\cG$.
 We distinguish two cases.